 - Ecstasy helpline phone numbers

-Whether you are an occasional user or someone who cannot go a single day without drugs, handling and consuming illegal substances can have a negative impact on almost every area of your life.
-Make the first step toward a more positive life by calling our ecstasy hotline today.
+Whether you are an occasional ecstasy user or someone who cannot go a single day without drugs, help is at hand.
+As you may be aware, consuming illegal drugs such as ecstasy can have a terrible impact on almost every aspect of your life.
+Take the first step toward a more positive, fulfilling life by calling our ecstasy hotline today.

 Hailey Shafir, M.Ed., LCMHCS, LCAS, CCS